 In short, government publications and recommendations may be admitted into evidence.
 Once admitted, regulatory approval of the vaccine places the onus on the objecting party to demonstrate that the child should not be vaccinated.
 The motion judge is to make this determination in the best interests of the child.

 - You do not have to relitigate basic accepted science.
 You are not obliged to prove through expert evidence that vaccines are good.
-Government has already told you that they’re good.
+The government has already told you that they’re good.

 - You can refer to public government pronouncements.
 It’s an exception to the hearsay rule.

-- Once such evidence is admitted, the onus shifts to the vaccine adverse parent to prove his / her case based upon the particular child’s best interests.
+- Once such evidence is admitted, the onus shifts to the vaccine-adverse parent to prove his / her case based on the particular child’s best interests.
 (And you had best not use questionable bric-a-brac from the internet.).

 See Frances Wood: Hearsay Evidence on Motions – Necessity and Reliability”, 35 OFLR 51